jacobrees/Tinder-Bot/README.md

 # Tinder-Bot

-> Tinder swipe bot built with selenium framework in Python
+> Tinder swipe bot built with Selenium framework in Python

 ## Built With